elamroony/Accuracy_of_Genomic_imputation/README.md

 # Accuracy_of_Genomic_imputation
-See the PDF file Accuracy_of_imputation.pdf
+See the PDF file README.pdf